 If you’re worried about taxi rates getting out of control due to heavy traffic, consider using Taxi-Electric.

 This company exclusively uses electric cars and they offer a fixed price of €40 to central Amsterdam.

 They also have a fixed rate of €30 to Amsterdam South – and city centre if they have a car nearby when you call from the airport!
 To request a Taxi-Electric ride, call +31(0)88-1004444.

 Alternatively, you can also use the Uber service on your smartphone in order to get a rideshare from Schiphol Airport to Amsterdam city centre.

 Depending on which service you choose and where your destination is, you can expect rates between €30-€60.

 In addition to helping you save money on admission to dozens of attractions, tours, and other activities, tourist passes can also be used for discounts on shuttles from Schiphol Airport to Amsterdam Central.

 There are currently two ways to save money on airport transfers in this city: either through a public transport pass or actual shuttle services included with various passes.

-The following tourist passes include anywhere from a 1-5 day public transport pass at no additional cost:
+The following tourist passes include anywhere from a 1-5 day public transport pass or shuttle transfer at no additional cost:

 - Hop on Hop off Boat Tour | €26